London’s Best Private Dining Rooms | No Washing Up

 Kol | Marylebone

-Five times, Noma has been voted No. 1 on the World’s 50 Best Restaurants List – in 2010, 2011, 2012, 2014 and 2021.
+Noma was placed at No. 1 on the World’s 50 Best Restaurants List in 2010.
+And again in 2011, 2012, 2014 and 2021.
 So it’s fair to assume that any chef that’s passed through its vaunted kitchens knows their onions – and when the restaurant launched a satellite pop up in Mexico in 2017, Santiago Lastra was entrusted with the task.
-Now he’s opened his own insanely good place in London, and you can hire out the basement for your own exclusive party overlooking the Oaxacan home-styled open kitchen.
+Now he’s opened his own insanely good, instantly Michelin-starred restaurant in London, and you can hire out the basement for your own exclusive party overlooking the Oaxacan home-styled open kitchen.

 Bubala | Spitalfields